subdarkdex/generic-token-dealer-pallet/README.md

 ## Purpose

-This pallet aims to provide functionalities for sending and handling transfer of tokens between parachains and relay chain.
+This pallet aims to provide functionalities for sending and handling transfer of tokens and currency between parachains and relay chain.

 ___
-_TODO_
 ## Dependencies

 ### Traits

-This pallet does not depend on any externally defined traits.
+This pallet depends on `frame-support/Currency`

 ### Pallets

-This pallet does not depend on any other FRAME pallet or externally developed modules.
+[pallet-assets](https://github.com/subdarkdex/pallet-assets) is a forked substrate pallet-assets to ensure that the dependencies are compatable with the current cumulus template on which this is built on

 ## Installation